 You must complete this document first, as the Application Profile will not be accessible until UNT Admissions has received this form.
 (Be sure to include any required documents).
 Please note: an applicant must qualify as a Texas resident before TAMS evaluates the applicant’s file, not by the time the applicant begins classes at UNT if admitted.

-2. TAMS Admissions will email a link to applicants that will provide access to the TAMS Application Profile.
+2. TAMS Admissions will email a link to applicants that will provide access to create their TAMS Application Profile.
 Complete and submit the TAMS Application Profile.

 Application Profile Details - click to expand